 If you want to learn a new skill the good news is there are loads of learning options at your fingertips and lots of them are free or offer a free trial.
 A quick online search is a good place to start, but here are a few ideas to get you going:

-- Not just the home of cute cats, YouTube is actually packed with useful stuff too.
-Check out free how-to films and tutorials on subjects ranging from Photoshop to pattern cutting
+- Not just the home of cute cats, YouTube is packed with useful stuff too.
+Check out free how-to films and tutorials on subjects ranging from Photoshop to pattern-cutting

 - Do you struggle with figures?
 If you didn’t like maths at school, it can be annoying to discover it does have its uses.
 The National Numeracy Challenge helps you learn the maths needed for everyday life – from checking you’ve been paid to estimating time.
 Take the challenge check-up to identify the skills you need to work on, then follow the learning guide and reach your target

 - Want to boost your digital skills?
 Treehouse offers online courses in web design, coding and business and has a free 7-day trial

 Free online courses from top universities

 Ready to get your teeth into something a little more weighty?
-Try a Massive Open Online Course – better known as a MOOC.
+Try a Massive Open Online Course – also known as a MOOC.
 These free online courses from top universities give you the chance to try a subject and learn wherever and whenever suits you.
 Courses are short – two to three hours a week over three to six weeks is fairly typical – and are suitable for beginners.
 There’s no shortage of subjects – options include robotics, fairy tales and Dutch, as well as practical options such as writing job applications.
 Find out more at Future Learn or The Open University’s OpenLearn.